floviken/mkdocs/docs/gentoo/installation/07-Configuring the linux kernel.md

 ### Firmware

 Before getting to configuring kernel sections, it is beneficial to be aware that some hardware devices require additional, sometimes non-FOSS compliant, firmware to be installed on the system before they will operate correctly.
 This is often the case for wireless network interfaces commonly found in both desktop and laptop computers.
 Modern video chips from vendors like AMD, Nvidia, and Intel, often also require external firmware files to be fully functional.
-Most firmware for modern hardware devices can be found within the sys-kernel/linux-firmware package.
+Most firmware for modern hardware devices can be found within the [sys-kernel/linux-firmware](https://packages.gentoo.org/packages/sys-kernel/linux-firmware) package.

-It is recommended to have the sys-kernel/linux-firmware package installed before the initial system reboot in order to have the firmware available in the event that it is necessary:
+It is recommended to have the [sys-kernel/linux-firmware](https://packages.gentoo.org/packages/sys-kernel/linux-firmware) package installed before the initial system reboot in order to have the firmware available in the event that it is necessary:

-root #emerge --ask sys-kernel/linux-firmware
+`root # emerge --ask sys-kernel/linux-firmware`

+!!!
 Note
 Installing certain firmware packages often requires accepting the associated firmware licenses.
 If necessary, visit the license handling section of the Handbook for help on accepting licenses.

 It is important to note that kernel symbols that are built as modules (M) will load their associated firmware files from the filesystem when they are loaded by the kernel.
 It is not necessary to include the device's firmware files into the kernel's binary image for symbols loaded as modules.

 ### Microcode

 In addition to discrete graphics hardware and network interfaces, CPUs also can require firmware updates.
 Typically this kind of firmware is referred to as microcode.
 Newer revisions of microcode are sometimes necessary to patch instability, security concerns, or other miscellaneous bugs in CPU hardware.

-Microcode updates for AMD CPUs are distributed within the aforementioned sys-kernel/linux-firmware package.
-Microcode for Intel CPUs can be found within the sys-firmware/intel-microcode package, which will need to be installed separately.
-See the Microcode article for more information on how to apply microcode updates.
+Microcode updates for AMD CPUs are distributed within the aforementioned [sys-kernel/linux-firmware](https://packages.gentoo.org/packages/sys-kernel/linux-firmware) package.
+Microcode for Intel CPUs can be found within the [sys-firmware/intel-microcode](https://packages.gentoo.org/packages/sys-firmware/intel-microcode) package, which will need to be installed separately.
+See the [Microcode article](https://wiki.gentoo.org/wiki/Microcode) for more information on how to apply microcode updates.

-Kernel configuration and compilation
+## Kernel configuration and compilation

 Now it is time to configure and compile the kernel sources.
 For the purposes of the installation, three approaches to kernel management will be presented, however at any point post-installation a new approach can be employed.

 Ranked from least involved to most involved: